-- ✓ We are giving back to our members through our Member Profit Sharing Program. - ✓ In celebration of our 85 years, we provided support to our membership and communities by providing the following: - Monthly \$85 member draws at each branch. - Member Appreciation Lunches celebrating our 8.5% Patronage Payment. - Distribution of \$85,000 to our community organizations.
+- ✓ We are giving back to our members through our Member Profit Sharing Program. - ✓ We show support to our membership and communities by providing the following: - o Annual Scholarship Program of \$20,000; 2 winners at each branch. - o Distribution of over \$100,000 to 4 of our community organizations. - Annual financial support to an additional 29 local community organizations.